pappuks/1brc/README.md

 I am a sucker for optimization.
 So when I heard about [1BRC](https://www.morling.dev/blog/one-billion-row-challenge/) I got intrigured and started experimenting with python implementations. **I achieved my goal and implemented the [fastest implementation](./py_1brc_final.py) running on CPython, without any external libraries .**

-I set out to fulfill the challange using few principles:

-## Principles
+For my implementation I followed these principles:
-- Use Python
+- Python
-    - Python is the primary language I use at my work right now.
-Historically I have used C, C++, C#, Java, Scala, Go at work and for hobby projects, and I love learning new languages.
-And I believe each language has its strengths.
+    - Python is the primary language I use at my work.
+So I wanted to see how much I can push performance of native python app.
+- CPython Interpreter
+    - CPython remains the most popular interpreter with widest support, so I wanted to push for performance using this as this will also be translatable in day to day work.
 - Don't use any 3rd party packages like DuckDb or Polars
-    - Even though DuckDB and Polars based implementation is highly suited and also the fastest, my aim was to sitck to native python libraries so as to push to find the best implementation
+    - Even though DuckDB and Polars based implementation is highly suited and also the fastest, my aim was to stick to native python libraries so as to push to find the best implementation.
-- Don't use SIMD or Vector instructions
+    - This also applies to C extensions and usage of SIMD or Vector instructions
-    - Keep the code portable and maintainable.
+        - I want to keep the code portable and maintainable.
 SIMD instructions can be super performant and allow for taking full advantage of the processor without relying on compiler optimization, but they are not easy to maintain and the code will need to be re-written when changing processor architecture.
-- Use profiler
+- Use cpu profiler (like `line_profiler`)
     - My aim was to use python profiler to optimize the code as much as possible
 - Use GPT for code generation
     - I wanted to generate most of the code using GPT to help me jumpstart my implementation
 - Take inspiration from existing python attempts